san5kriti/blogwebsite/README.md

 ## 🌸 Motivation Behind Esoteric Daughter

 Hey, I'm **Sanskriti Shelke** — a caffeine-fueled creative who loves cats, existential philosophy, AI models, pixel art, mythology, and building dreamy side projects at 4AM.
-**Esoteric Daughter** is my tiny corner of the internet where reality is optional, imagination is law, and metaphysical chaos is celebrated. 🌌
+**Esoteric Daughter** is my tiny corner of the internet where reality is optional, imagination is law, and metaphysical chaos is celebrated.

-The internet is filled with perfect templates — but none of them ever truly *felt* like me.
+The internet is filled with perfect templates  but none of them ever truly *felt* like me.
 I wanted a space that wasn't sterile, soulless, or corporate:
 A pixelated, metaphysical constellation where **philosophy meets code**, **chaos meets creativity**, and **dreamers feel seen**.

-Thus, **Esoteric Daughter** was born — an ode to beautiful absurdity, to caffeinated 2AM ramblings, and to the cosmic chaos we all secretly hold inside.
+Thus, **Esoteric Daughter** was born, an ode to beautiful absurdity, to caffeinated 2AM ramblings, and to the cosmic chaos we all secretly hold inside.
-> "Reality is negotiable.
-Coffee is not." ☕

 ---

 ## 🌷 Connect With Me